WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/javascript/index.md

 //This removes the last element from our villaArray villaArray.pop(villa);
 ```
-## Have you had enough of Tuscnny Villa?
+## Have you had enough of Tuscany Villa?

 - Let's switch gears and build a fun application.